noldono/tinySCPI/README.md

 ## Safety: <a name="safety"></a>
 Like with all RF devices, there involves some risk in operation.
 For more information, please refer to [Safety](https://github.com/noldono/tinySCPI/blob/main/SAFETY.md).

+## Output: <a name="output"></a>
+On older firmware, output mode control over serial may not be stable and can return the "FATAL ERROR" message on screen.
+[Updating to a newer firmware](https://github.com/noldono/tinySCPI/blob/main/docs/tinySA_Firmware_Update_Manual.pdf) seems to resolve this issue.